Rewiring T cell fate and function to enhance cancer therapeutics

 Mission

 Engineered T cell therapies (e.g. CAR T cell therapy) have revolutionized the cancer immunotherapy landscape by demonstrating remarkable clinical responses.
-However, T cell exhaustion and poor persistence limit efficacy in patients and are major barriers to progress for the treatment of solid tumors.
-The Weber Lab, located at the Children’s Hospital of Philadelphia in the University of Pennsylvania Perelman School of Medicine, is developing novel approaches to transcriptionally and epigenetically reprogram T cells to enhance antitumor potency, and uncovering molecular mechanisms that govern human T cell fate and function.
+However, poor T cell persistence and T cell exhaustion limit efficacy in patients and are major barriers to progress for the treatment of solid tumors.
+The Weber Lab, located at the Children’s Hospital of Philadelphia in the University of Pennsylvania Perelman School of Medicine, is developing novel approaches to reprogram CAR T cells with enhanced fitness and antitumor potency and uncover molecular mechanisms that govern human T cell fate and function.

 Our primary goal is to bring curative T cell therapies to cancer patients.